Performance testing of gas-tight portable RPC for muography applications: Data Analysis

 \section{Data Analysis}

-Before delving into the intricacies of data analysis, it is crucial to comprehend the data structure, which is recorded with a FPGA clock frequency of 200 MHz and a time accuracy of 5 ns.
+Before delving into the intricacies of data analysis, it is crucial to comprehend the data structure, which is recorded with a FPGA clock frequency of 200 MHz, ensuring a time accuracy of 5 ns.
 A time adjustment is made by delaying the RPC signals by 30 ns, to take into account that the RPC signal precedes the trigger signal from the plastic scintillators, which is delayed by the photo-multiplier electron transit time of approximately 30 ns.
-The digital signal samples are continuously recorded in a time window starting 620~ns before and closing 620~ns after the trigger event.
+The digital signal samples are continuously recorded within a time window commencing 620~ns before and concluding 620~ns after the trigger signal.
+It is noteworthy that certain results presented herein are derived from cross-checks performed with refined and optimized analyses.
+These analyses were conducted post-conference, underscoring the developmental nature of the detector prototype.

 Figure~\ref{TimeNoise_30_60} shows the data recorded within this time frame.
 Each bin entry indicates the percentage of data recorded in that specific time bin exhibiting a single strip event.
 Notably, the data recorded at lower threshold values reveals the inherent base noise in the system.
-As the threshold is increased, the noise progressively diminishes, reaching zero around a threshold value of 50.
+As the threshold increases, the baseline noise progressively decreases, eventually reaching low levels at a threshold value of 50.
 This observation provides valuable insights into the noise characteristics and threshold adjustments for optimal data quality.